dlukes/corpy/corpy/morphodita/README.rst

   and who are not too worried about a possible performance hit as compared with full manual control

-Pre-trained tagging models which can be used with (Py)MorphoDiTa can be found `here <http://ufal.mff.cuni.cz/morphodita#language_models>`_.
+Pre-trained tagging models which can be used with MorphoDiTa can be found `here <http://ufal.mff.cuni.cz/morphodita#language_models>`_.
 Currently, Czech and English models are available. **Please respect their CC BY-NC-SA 3.0 license!**

-At the moment, only a subset of the functionality offered by the MorphoDiTa API is available through PyMorphoDiTa (tagging features).
+At the moment, only a subset of the functionality offered by the MorphoDiTa API is available through ``corpy.morphodita`` (tokenization, tagging).

 Usage
 =====